justhere4fun2/itemdumper-public/README.md

 > **Before using this tool:** If you are not using version control, it is strongly recommended that you set up a git repository for your project and track your changes using Git, GitHub Desktop, or another version control tool.
 This tool makes direct edits to your server source files and having a backup is important.

+>Feel free to fork this, change it, distribute it, do whatever you want with it.
 ---

 ## Section 1 — Setup